navido89/Police_Force_US/README.md

 In regard to predicting the race, we concluded that we would need to gather further data in order to create an acceptable model to predict the race.
 For more details <a href="https://towardsdatascience.com/an-examination-of-fatal-force-by-police-in-the-us-db897d97085c#86b5" target="_blank"> click here.</a>

-<a href="https://towardsdatascience.com/an-examination-of-fatal-force-by-police-in-the-us-db897d97085c#eba2" target="_blank"> Click here</a> to read final conclusion.
+Please <a href="https://towardsdatascience.com/an-examination-of-fatal-force-by-police-in-the-us-db897d97085c#eba2" target="_blank"> click here</a> for final conclusion.

 ## Installation:
 [(Back to top)](#table-of-contents)